FreSom/WardrobeWizard/README.md

 # WordPress WardrobeWizard Plugin

-A school project involving a virtual dressing room for WooCommerce.o
+A school project involving a virtual dressing room for WooCommerce